Steinhoff's $3.8 billion American dream seen as risky by some

-But when its owner Markus Jooste, chief executive of furniture giant Steinhoff, wanted the colt to go further, he gambled by sending it to Dubai.
+But when its owner Markus Jooste, chief executive of furniture giant Steinhoff SHFJ.J, wanted the colt to go further, he gambled by sending it to Dubai.
 It paid off: in 2014, Variety Club was named one of the world's top racehorses.

-Now, aiming to replace IKEA as the world's biggest furniture retailer, Jooste is venturing into the United States with the $3.8 billion acquisition last month of Houston-based Mattress Firm, to create a global bedding company.
+Now, aiming to replace IKEA as the world's biggest furniture retailer, Jooste is venturing into the United States with the $3.8 billion acquisition last month of Houston-based Mattress Firm (MFRM.O), to create a global bedding company.

 Some investors have told Reuters that crossing the Atlantic may be a step too far for Jooste, while others wonder whether Steinhoff simply wants to get its money out of South Africa.
 But the fact that Steinhoff managers are involved has offered some reassurance.